IRA Financial Blog

 Members of an LLC are not employees and shouldn’t be issued a Form W-2.
 The LLC must furnish copies of Schedule K-1 (Form 1065) to the partner.
 Pursuant to partnership tax rules, a member’s share of the LLC’s net profit or loss is reported on Schedule K-1 as a “distributive share” item, whereas compensatory amounts that are determined without reference to the LLC’s net income are reported on the K-1 as “guaranteed payments.”

 In other words, the amount that can be contributed to a Solo 401(k) plan is based on the guaranteed payment and not the net profits of the LLC.
-Generally, neither of these amounts are subject to withholding of income tax or FICA, and the member is responsible for paying the income tax and self-employment tax directly (greatly complicating the worker’s personal tax situation).
+Generally, neither of these amounts is subject to withholding of income tax or FICA, and the member is responsible for paying the income tax and self-employment tax directly (greatly complicating the worker’s tax situation).

 Solo 401(k) Contribution Deadline – Multiple Member LLC